FullMoonIssue/subtitler/README.md

 _The transformed subtitles file will have the same name but in the Command/output folder (by default)_

-* Find an id by searching a text or a time through the subtitles file
+* Find a block id by searching a text or a time through the subtitles file

 ```
 php console.php subtitler:search --help